tonghuikang/macOS_setup/README.md

 - (You should install these apps first to make installing easier)
 - Google Chrome (the web browser you will be using anyway)
-- Telegram (for me to send notes to myself)

 #### iCloud